📱 General

 Does the app work offline?

-Most features work offline, including permission scanning, Bluetooth device detection, Security Check, and GeoIP lookups.
-Features like URL security checking, Domain Security Checker, and traceroute require an internet connection.
+Most features work offline, including permission scanning, Bluetooth device detection, Security Check, GeoIP lookups, speech transcription, photo privacy analysis, clipboard monitoring, HomeKit inventory, and keyboard extension detection.
+Features like URL security checking, Domain Security Checker, Cookie Inspector, and traceroute require an internet connection.

 What iOS version is required?